Graph-Coarsening Approach for the Capacitated Vehicle Routing Problem with Time Windows: Computational Experiments

 \subsubsection{Impact of Hyperparameters}

-To understand the sensitivity of the algorithm to its hyperparameters, we generated boxplots visualizing the distribution of the Objective Score for each parameter value.
-Figure~\ref{fig:alpha} shows the effect of $\alpha$, Figure~\ref{fig:beta} the effect of $\beta$, Figure~\ref{fig:pvalue} the effect of $P$, and Figure~\ref{fig:radius} the effect of the radius coefficient.
+To understand the sensitivity of the coarsening algorithm to its hyperparameters, we performed a random search over 20 trials per instance, guided by the objective score defined in Equation~(1).
+The results, summarized in Figures~\ref{fig:alpha},~\ref{fig:beta},~\ref{fig:pvalue} and~\ref{fig:radius}, reveal distinct sensitivities for each parameter.